 Students should bring their own pens and a three-ring binder.
 You will also need a simple electronic calculator that must be non-programmable for the final exam.

-This course is provided by the Delta ARS in cooperation with Delta Fire & Emergency Services and Delta Continuing Education.
+This course is provided by the Delta ARS in cooperation with Delta Fire & Emergency Services.

 For further information please check our course description at https://deltaars.com/radiocourse or contact .